-commas: Always use a comma in the following cases (note that some of these differ from the Associated Press Stylebook):
+commas: Always use a comma in the following cases (note that some of these differ from AP style):

-- After words in a series, including a simple series.
-For example: The dogs, the cats, and the bunnies were set free. - After an introductory prepositional phrase: For example: After the storm, the sun came out. - After a second introductory prepositional phrase: For example: After the storm of the century, the sun came out. - After introductory adverbs: For example: Incredibly, she survived.
+- After words in a series, including a simple series, e.g., The dogs, the cats, and the bunnies were set free. - After an introductory prepositional phrase, e.g., After the storm, the sun came out. - After a second introductory prepositional phrase, e.g., After the storm of the century, the sun came out. - After introductory adverbs, e.g., Incredibly, she survived.